omz13/kirby3-xmlsitemap/README.md

 - The generated `sitemap.xls` has an accompanying `sitemap.xsl` to produce a prettified page for human consumption.
 - Only pages that have a status of "published" are included (everything else, `drafts` and `unlisted`, are excluded).
 <!-- - If a page has the methods `isunderembargo`[^ https://github.com/omz13/kirby3-sunset] or `issunet` [^ https://github.com/omz13/kirby3-sunset] these are respected vis-à-vis inclusion or exclusion from the xmlsitemap. -->
-- The error page is automatically excluded.
 - Pages or their children can be excluded based on the following criteria, and in the following priority:
+  - The homepage is always included.
+  - The error page is always excluded.
+  - Only pages that have a status of "published" are included, i.e. those with "draft" or "unpublished" are excluded.
+  - Unpublished pages can be explicitly included based on their slugname; c.f. `includeUnlistedWhenSlugIs` is _Configuration_.
 	- Pages made using certain templates can be excluded; c.f. the use of `excludePageWhenTemplateIs` in _Configuration_.
 	- Pages with certain slugnames can be excluded; c.f. the use of `excludePageWhenSlugIs` in _Configuration_.
 	- The children of pages made using certain templates can be excluded; c.f. the use of `excludeChildrenWhenTemplateIs` in _Configuration_.
 - For debugging purposes, the generated sitemap can include additional information as xml comments; c.f. the use of `debugqueryvalue` in _Configuration_.
-- For debugging purposes, the `debug` flag in `site/config.php` needs to be set too.

 #### Caveat